 - Place the bamboo steamer over the wok of simmering water.
 Steam covered for 15-20 minutes.
 To test if the fish is cooked, using a fork, pull at the flesh at the thickest part of the fish, it should pull away easily.

 - Remove the steamer basket from the wok and carefully lift the fish onto a serving platter.
-Pour over the remaining liquid from the heatproof dish.
+Pour the remaining liquid from the heatproof dish over the fish.

 - Serve with the cucumber salad and lime cheeks.